-Research interests: social neuroscience of primary prevention; health neuroscience; lifestyle behaviours and brain health; behavior change; brain health over the lifespan; social neurobiology of food cravings and consumption; obesity.
+Research interests: social neuroscience of primary prevention; health neuroscience; lifestyle behaviours and brain health; behaviour change; brain health over the lifespan; social neurobiology of food cravings and consumption; obesity.

 Research interests: population health, health behavior, health policy, tobacco, smoking, health communication, media, nutrition, diet, public health, e-cigarettes, nicotine, caffeine, energy drinks, global health, international health

 Research interests: human nutrition and chronic disease, evidence-based practice, body composition.